Reconstructing black hole exteriors and interiors using entanglement and complexity: Exterior of black holes

 \subsubsection{Reconstruction method}

 Here we will propose a method which reconstructs the metric by jointly using EE and MI.
-Suppose that the field theory data we have are the derivatives of MI and EE with different ranges of $l$
+Suppose that the field theory data we have are the derivatives of MI and EE with different ranges of $l$,\footnote{An interesting question is whether it is possible in reality to know only MI but not EE.
+MI has some nice properties that EE does not have, such as being finite and non-negative.
+In view of this, we suspect that in certain situations, it is advantageous to measure the MI directly rather than the EE.
+At that time, one can know the MI alone.}

 where $a$ (then $l_{a}$) is fixed.
 A simple but important observation is that one can combine eq. (\ref{eq: I(l)}) and the data (\ref{IS}) to iteratively generate $S^{\prime }(l)$ with any $l$.
 The iterative equation can be written as